anjani321213/M1_ManagementProject_DepartmentStoreManagement/5_Report/README.md

  High Level Requriments:

 ->This project help in fast billing and Reduces time.<br>
-->To Collect and maintain the data of customers for purchased goods.<br>
+->To Collect and maintain the data of customers for purchased goods.<hr>

 Low Level Requirments:

 ->Displays the goods that are ordered by the customers and invoice the bill.<br>
-->Displays all the good details present in the store.<br>
+->Displays all the good details present in the store.<hr>

+Identifying Features:

+->That provides the financial and economic reports to the owner.<br>
+->This is used to maintain customers details,new entery of goods.<br>
+->It is used to maintain by the Shop Keepers of the goods and billing is easy to do.<hr>